Flint: As a building material

 Flint, knapped or unknapped, has been used from antiquity (for example at the Late Roman fort of Burgh Castle in Norfolk) up to the present day as a material for building stone walls, using lime mortar, and often combined with other available stone or brick rubble.
-It was most common in those parts of southern England where no good building stone was available locally, and where brick-making was not widespread until the later Middle Ages.
+It was most common in the parts of southern England where no good building stone was available locally, and where brick-making was not widespread until the late Middle Ages.
 It is especially associated with East Anglia, but also used in chalky areas stretching through Hampshire, Sussex, Surrey and Kent to Somerset.

 Flint was used in the construction of many churches, houses, and other buildings, for example, the large stronghold of Framlingham Castle.
 Many different decorative effects have been achieved by using different types of knapping or arrangement and combinations with stone (flushwork), especially in the 15th and early 16th centuries.
 Because knapping flints to a relatively flush surface and size is a highly skilled process with a high level of wastage, flint finishes typically indicate high status buildings.

 During World War I, in the chalky-soil country of France, the British filled sandbags with flint and used these sandbags as breastworks.

 Ceramics

 Flint pebbles are used as the media in ball mills to grind glazes and other raw materials for the ceramics industry.
 The pebbles are hand-selected based on colour; those having a tint of red, indicating high iron content, are discarded.
 The remaining blue-grey stones have a low content of chromophoric oxides and so are less deleterious to the colour of the ceramic composition after firing.

 Until recently calcined flint was also an important raw material in clay-based ceramic bodies produced in the UK.
-In clay bodies calcined flint attenuates the shrinkage whilst drying, and modifies the fired thermal expansion.
-Can also be used in glazes as a network former.
+In clay bodies, calcined flint attenuates the shrinkage whilst drying, and modifies the fired thermal expansion.
+Flint can also be used in glazes as a network former.
 In preparation for use flint pebbles, frequently sourced from the coasts of South-East England or Western France, were calcined to around 1000 °C. This heating process both removed organic impurities and induced certain physical reactions, including converting some of the quartz to cristobalite.
 After calcination the flint pebbles were crushed and milled to a fine particle size.
 However, the use of flint has now been superseded by quartz.
-Because of the historical use of flint, the word “flint” is used by some potters (especially in the U.S.) to refer generically to siliceous raw materials used in ceramics that are not flint.
+Because of the historical use of flint, the word "flint" is used by some potters (especially in the U.S.) to refer generically to siliceous raw materials used in ceramics that are not flint.